oyoclass/python3-doc/doc/extralibs/plyvel.md

 ## Plyvel

 Plyvel is a Python library that provides an interface to LevelDB.
-LevelDB is a simple datastore which exlusively maps byte strings to byte strings.
+LevelDB is a simple datastore which exclusively maps byte strings to byte strings.
 This database is best used when you will always know the keys you will be accessing and don't need advanced database features like querying.

 ### Examples